Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Overview of

-\xhdr{2) Machine learning infrastructure} TDC includes numerous data functions that can be readily used with any TDC dataset.
-To this, end, TDC divides its programmatic functionality into the following categories: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textit{Model Evaluation}: TDC includes a series of realistic metrics functions to evaluate models for therapeutics ML tasks in TDC such that models are transferable to real-world scenarios. \item \textit{Dataset Splits}: Real world applications require ML models to generalize to out-of-distribution samples.
-TDC includes various data splits to reflect realistic generalization schemes. \item \textit{Data Processing}: As therapeutics ML covers a wide range of data modalities and has numerous repetitive processing functions, TDC summarizes and provides wrappers for useful data helpers. \item \textit{Generation Oracles}: Molecular design tasks require oracle functions to measure the quality of generated entities.
-To date, TDC provides 17 oracles, and each oracle is tailored for a specific goal of interest. \end{itemize}
+\xhdr{2) Tools and community resources} TDC includes numerous data functions that can be readily used with any TDC dataset.
+To date, TDC's programmatic functionality can be organized into the following categories: \begin{itemize}[leftmargin=*,topsep=0pt] \itemsep{0em} \item \textbf{23 strategies for model evaluation}: TDC implements a series of metrics and performance functions to debug models, evaluate model performance for any task in TDC, and assess whether model predictions generalize to out-of-distribution datasets. \item \textbf{5 types of dataset splits}: TDC implements data splits that reflect real-world learning settings, including random split, scaffold split, cold-start split, temporal split, and combination split. \item \textbf{17 molecule generation oracles}: Molecular design tasks require oracle functions to measure the quality of generated entities.
+TDC implements 17 molecule generation oracles, representing the most comprehensive collection of molecule oracles, each tailored to measure the quality of generated molecules in a specific dimension. \item \textbf{11 data processing functions}: Datasets cover a range of modalities, each requiring distinct data processing.
+TDC provides functions for data format conversion, visualization, binarization, data balancing, unit conversion, database querying, molecule filtering, and more. \end{itemize}

-\xhdr{3) Leaderboards} \mname provides leaderboards for systematic model evaluation and comparison.
-Each dataset in \mname can be thought of as a benchmark.
-For a model to be useful for a particular therapeutic question, it might need to consistently perform well across multiple datasets and tasks.
-For this reason, we group individual benchmarks in \mname into meaningful groups, which we refer to as \textit{benchmark groups}.
-Datasets and tasks within a benchmark group are carefully selected and centered around a particular therapeutic question.
-Further, dataset splits and evaluation metrics are carefully selected to reflect the therapeutic question.
+\xhdr{3) Leaderboards} TDC provides leaderboards for systematic model evaluation and comparison.
+For a model to be useful for a particular therapeutic question, it needs to perform well across multiple related datasets and tasks.
+For this reason, we group individual benchmarks in TDC into meaningful groups, which we refer to as \textit{benchmark groups}.
+Datasets and tasks in a benchmark group are carefully selected and centered around a particular therapeutic question.
+Dataset splits and evaluation metrics are also carefully selected to indicate challenges of real-world implementation.
+The current release of TDC has 29 leaderboards (29 = 22 + 5 + 1 + 1; see Figure~\ref{fig:overview}).
+Section~\ref{sec:leaderboard} describes a subset of 24 selected leaderboards and presents extensive empirical results.